tbrowder/FontFactory/README.md

 See [https://www.gnu.org/software/freefont/sources/](https://www.gnu.org/software/freefont/sources/) for much more information on the sources and Unicode coverage of the GNU FreeFont collection.

 Note the *Code* and *Code2* columns.
 Each row contains equivalent code you may use to select the FreeFont face.
-You can also use the reference number or the complete name (with or without spaces) if desired.
+You can also use the reference number.

 Table 1
 -------